-Restricted cash consists of unspent bond proceeds that are restricted for use towards the capital projects financed with the associated debt issue.
+Restricted cash consists of unspent bond proceeds and program income earned and unspent to date associated with the Airport Improvement federal grant program.
+These funds are restricted for use towards the capital projects financed with the associated debt issue and eligible expenditures of the program, respectively.